opendocsg/slw-judgments-backfill/2005_SGCA_34/report.md

  [DB] is under a real apprehension that the release of these documents to [Beckkett] for use in Indonesia would tend to expose [DB] to criminal proceedings in Indonesia.

-39     The present case is different from that in _Hung Ka Ho v A-1 Offic e System Pte Ltd_ [1992] 2 SLR 379, where the defendant’s application to discharge an _ex parte_ Anton Piller order was refused, as no affidavit was filed setting out the basis on which the defendant sought to rely on the privilege against self-incrimination.
+39     The present case is different from that in _Hung Ka Ho v A-1 Offic e System Pte Ltd_ <span class="citation">[1992] 2 SLR 379</span>, where the defendant’s application to discharge an _ex parte_ Anton Piller order was refused, as no affidavit was filed setting out the basis on which the defendant sought to rely on the privilege against self-incrimination.
 There, the claim to privilege was made by the defendant’s counsel only in submissions without substantiation and was thus not accepted by the court.

 40     The case of _Omar v Omar_ ([13] _supra_ ) is different.
 Besides being a tracing action, no criminal wrongdoing was alleged.
 So there was no question of any prejudice arising.